Bed bugs

 Take these precautions when traveling:

 - Check the underside of the bed at your accommodation for excrement and bed bugs.
-Also look in cracks and lift the fabric edges in the bed where possible.
-Ensure good lighting, for example with a torch or the flashlight app on a mobile phone.
-If you see bed bugs or if you suspect there are traces of them do not stay in the room.
+It is especially important to check cracks and lift textile edges in the bed where possible.
+To ensure good lighting during the inspection, one can, for example, use the flashlight app on a mobile phone.
+If you see bed bugs or if you suspect there are traces of them, do not move into the room.
 Contact the reception immediately and ask them to examine the room carefully.
 Request a new room or move to different accommodation if you are in doubt.

 Used items